Change in monitoring practices

 1) What changes are seen in using remote monitoring modalities and mental health-oriented practices among nurses in the COVID-19 context?

 2) What symptoms of psychological distress are observed in nurses monitoring patients in the context of COVID-19?

 3) What are the sociodemographic factors, the characteristics of the practice setting and the symptoms of psychological distress associated with adopting remote monitoring methods or mental health-oriented practices in the context of nursing monitoring?

 4) What are the sociodemographic factors, the characteristics of the practice environment and the symptoms of psychological distress associated with nurses' beliefs, attitudes and intentions about remote monitoring modalities or mental health-oriented practices in the framework of nursing follow-up?

 A descriptive study of the longitudinal survey type (repeated cross-sectional data collection) is carried out.
 Study participants are asked to complete an anonymous web questionnaire, accessible by clicking on a hypertext link or copying a URL address on any device with internet access.

 do less follow-up of ambulatory clients while being in the same environment.

-of respondents consider remote monitoring generally appropriate for its clientele.
+of respondents consider remote monitoring generally appropriate for their clientele.

 of respondents in mental health consider that their work context is generally compatible with remote monitoring.

-Secondly, regarding the changes in practices outpatient follow-ups:
+Secondly, regarding the changes in practices of outpatient follow-ups: